matfantinel/eos-jekyll-prototype/README.md

 ### Publish to demo site

-First, commit your changes to the master branch or whatever branch you're currently on.

-Then, make Jekyll build the site:
+Make Jekyll build the site:
 ```shell
 bundle exec jekyll build
 ```

+Then, commit your changes to the master branch or whatever branch you're currently on.

 Then, push just the _site folder to gh-pages branch:
 ```shell